How Much Can I Make with a CompTIA PenTest+ Certification?

 - Vulnerability assessment analyst

 The job roles covered by CompTIA PenTest+ are categorized under Information Security Analysts by the U.S. Bureau of Labor Statistics.
 The number of jobs in this category is expected to grow by more than 31 percent by 2029.
 The median pay in 2019 was $99,730.

 When researching salaries and aiming your career at specific job titles, remember that you may see a range of salaries for one particular job because some companies and geographies will pay more than others.
 Companies that pay more may also demand more,

 in terms of experience or responsibilities.
 The result is a range of possible salaries for any particular job title and the reality of mean salary percentiles.

-Let’s look at the systems administrator position as an example.
-While the above median salary gives you a sense of where the majority of salaries fall, the U.S. Bureau of Labor Statistics also gives percentiles that show the highest and lowest salaries
+Let’s look at the information security analysts position as an example.
+While the above median salary gives you a sense of where the majority of salaries fall, the U.S. Bureau of Labor Statistics also gives percentiles that show the highest and